-Whether it was the passing of Zackson, my dislike for bookwork at school, the addition of 2 new shepherds named Hans and JoJo to our family, or a combination of all three, something happened when I was 15.
-I knew that being around dogs, training dogs, and stopping cruelty toward dogs was what I needed to do.
+Whether it was the passing of Zackson or my dislike for bookwork at school, I knew that being around dogs, training dogs, and preventing cruelty toward dogs was what I needed to do.
 I got hired at the Washington County SPCA in Hagerstown, MD.
-I cleaned kennels, washed dishes, and met my wife.
-I moved up quickly and became an animal control officer for two years.
-I learned various tools, skills, and techniques geared toward developing better relationships between people and their canine pets.
-After struggling with the euthanasia of the animals, I left the SPCA and took a job in sales like my father.
+I cleaned kennels, washed dishes, and even met my wife there.
+I moved up quickly and became an animal control officer for two years, where I learned various tools, skills, and techniques geared toward developing better relationships between people and their canine pets.
+After struggling with the euthanasia of animals, I left the SPCA and took a job in sales like my father.
 But in the summer of 2003, I believe God sent me a sign that led me back to this path.

 Khalua Bay - Chocolate Lab: certified in AKC novice, AKC BH, narcotics: ( marijuana, black tar heroin, crystal meth)